SayanSan/wordpress_assignment/README.md

 Error: Process completed with exit code 1.

 I feel bad :(
+P.S: I think the SSH_PRIVATE_KEY is not working.
+Or maybe I wrote wrong code.

 The code that is now in the deploy.yml is the last variation, I tried a lot but I'm missing something here.